hmqcnoesy/booknotes/SM Forms.md

 A `TreeList` control is an alternative to the `MasterDetailGrid` control.
 It cannot display multiple columns like the `MasterDetailGrid` can, but it can include contextual menus.
 To use a `TreeList`, set the `Levels` property.
 At each level, the `NodeDialog` property can be set to allow a custom form to be displayed when adding a new node.

+## Forms as Explorer Views

+A form entity can be changed to become an explorer view by setting its window style from `FLOAT` to `EXPLORER`.
+Then the form can be applied to a folder, with the folder's "Task" set to "DefaultFormTask" to display directly in the explorer when that folder is selected.